TRaSH-Guides/Guides/docs/Sonarr/sonarr-collection-of-custom-formats.md

 ??? question "FR Anime Tier 02 - [Click to show/hide]"

     - WIP
-    - Groups that are known to be still active and doing only Anime but with few releases per year.
+    - Groups that are known to be active and only doing Anime, but with few releases per year.
-    - Groups that are known to be still active and doing Anime and other type of release.
+    - Groups that are known to be active and doing Anime AND other types of releases.

 ??? example "JSON - [Click to show/hide]"